puppetlabs/puppetdb/documentation/api/query/v4/operators.markdown

 ### `group_by`

 The **group_by** operator must be applied as the last argument of an extract, and takes one or more column names as arguments.

-**Note** Currently function and `group_by` are not supported on the facts or fact-contents endpoints.
+For instance, to get event status counts for active certname by status, you can query the events endpoint
+with:

+    ["extract", [["function", "count"], "status", "certname"],
+      ["=", ["node", "active"], true], ["group_by", "status", "certname"]]

 ## Subquery Operators